-My campaign slogan “A Republican Even a Democrat Can Like™” is more than a catchphrase.
+My slogan 'A Republican Even a Democrat Can Like®' is more than a catchphrase.
 Yes, without question, first and foremost, I am a fiscal conservative.
 However, when it comes to social issues, I’m quite moderate.
-I'm choosing to run as a Republican, but I could have just as easily run as a Blue Dog Democrat (a Democrat who is conservative on fiscal issues) without changing any of my positions.
+I've run as a Republican, but I could have just as easily run as a Blue Dog Democrat (a Democrat who is conservative on fiscal issues) without changing any of my positions.

-The national debt is my primary campaign issue for good reason.
+The national debt is my #1 issue for good reason.
 Simply put, IT IS THE GREATEST THREAT TO OUR FUTURE, as we can’t keep printing money or borrowing it.
 I’ll explain.

 Every dollar we print, makes all our other existing dollars worth less.
 When the supply of money is increased, the demand for goods and services is greater; this allows manufacturers and service providers to get away with charging more, a.k.a inflation.
 In other words, inflation makes each dollar worth less, by requiring more money to make the same purchase.